sckieran/Metabarcoding_Pipeline_Waits/README.md

   - rentrez
   - stringr
   - bioconductor
-  - dada2 (see dadad2 installation instructions [here](https://benjjneb.github.io/dada2/dada-installation.html) for bioconductor installation of dada2)
+  - dada2 (see dadad2 installation instructions [here](https://benjjneb.github.io/dada2/dada-installation.html) for bioconductor installation of dada2, may need to remove the "version=" flag to install)

 **If you are using the UI RCDS cluster:**
 There is a good tutorial for installing r packages here: [link to RCDS](https://www.hpc.uidaho.edu/compute/Applications/R.html)